tkamag/aws-ressources/lambda.md

 > The lambda function is not bound to the invokation type and you can switch between these two at any time**

 ## C.4 Dead Letter Queue
 A **Dead Leter queue** is queue to which messages in our ceses events are sent if they cannot be successfull process by our lambda.
+> **It's a destination to temporarily hold failed invocation message content.** After a number of attempts, messages can be sent to the DLQ for you to act on.

 To create a  dead letter queue, we'll use ``AWS SQS``  and add it to our lambda function(go to configuration + Asynchronousand invocation+ Attach+ Dead Letter Queue)

+**Pro Tips**
+* Always use a DLQ for production applications.
+* Alarms on DLQ size > 0
+* Be proactive - have a process for re-driving messages.

 ## C.5 Concurrency
 Thinks that happens at the same time.